benner-sistemas/messaging/README.md

 We provide an extremely simple and intuitive API for sending and receiving messages to either RabbitMQ, ActiveMQ, AmazonSQS or AzureQueue:

-How to send a message:
 `Messaging.Enqueue("queue-name", "hello world!");`

-How to receive a message:
 `var message = Messaging.Dequeue("queue-name");`

 Yep, you got that right!
 You code just once, on a extremly simple way, and run over any message broker.
 No vendor lock-in, no code refactoring.
-All the magic relies on configuration file, or configuration easily injected.
+All the magic relies on configuration (file or injected code).

 ## Behavior matters